lucianopereira86/CRUD-NodeJS-Sequelize-Swagger-MySQL/README.md

 ![Alt Text](/docs/node02.JPG)

-The "/config/config.json" contains database connections for different environments:
+The "/config/config.json" contains database connections for different environments.
+They are used by the "/models/index.js" file during the Sequelize initialization:

 ![Alt Text](/docs/node03.JPG)